AgoraLab/agora-chat-uikit/android/overview/product-features.md

   `addTranslationViewToMessage` method in `AgoraChatAddExtendFunctionViewController`.
 - The logic for showing and hiding the translation menu that pops up when long-pressing a message bubble is in `AgoraChatMessageTranslationController`.

-Before using this feature, enable it in Agora Console.

 1. Enable message translation